Swedish crown jumps after central bank keeps rates unchanged

 The Fed has led the global monetary policy response to the coronavirus pandemic by cutting interest rates to zero and aggressively buying bonds and corporate credit - a program it extended overnight to include municipal debt of smaller U.S. cities.

-Analysts said it was unlikely that the Fed would make further major policy moves, given the scope and depth of recent action to counter the economic damage caused by COVID-19.
+Yet analysts said it was unlikely the Fed and other central banks would make further major policy moves, given the scope of recent action.

 "They are likely to remain there for the foreseeable future, which would point towards relatively stable exchange rates."